Jose-MPM/Notes/Courses/Notes of Learning How to Lean.md

 * "To build neural structure": You need to do a little work every day,

-### But the fist: :interrobang: ¿What is Learning? and procrastinate :timer:
+## Procrastinate, memory and sleep :timer:

 _Create new  neural connection._